-I am a PhD researcher at the Department of Political and Social Sciences at the European University Institute in Florence.
-I previously studied economics, political science, and philosophy in Lille, Münster, Warsaw, and London.
-In my research, I look at what strategies EU governments (France and Germany in particular) used to recalibrate their welfare provisions in a context of intensifying EU economic, monetary, and political integration.
+I am a researcher at the Department of Political and Social Sciences at the European University Institute in Florence.
+In my dissertation, I look at how welfare state recalibrations impacted employment and equity objectives in Western European countries in a context of intensifying EU economic, monetary, and political integration.

 Substansively, my research concentrates on the following areas:

 - Public Policy

 - French and German politics

 I look at these issues from a political economy perspective, using a mix of quantitative and qualitative methods.

-Both my contact and list of publications are available here.
+Both my contact and list of publications are available on this page.
 Feel free to drop me a line if you share similar interests or wish to know more.
-Always keen for a good walk or a nice chat!
+Always keen for a nice walk or a good coffee too!